vertica/vertica-containers/UDx-container/README.md

 ## Prerequisites
 - [Docker Desktop](https://www.docker.com/get-started) or [Docker Engine](https://docs.docker.com/engine/install/)
 - Vertica RPM or DEB file
-- vsql driver and other applicable [client libraries](https://www.vertica.com/download/vertica/client-drivers/)
+- A running Vertica database: In case you want to test your UDx
 - [Python 3](https://www.python.org/downloads/)

 # Supported Platforms

 Container techology provides the freedom to run environments independently of the host operating system.
-For example, you can run a CentOS container on an Ubuntu workstation, and vice versa.
+For example, you can run an AlmaLinux container on an Ubuntu workstation, and vice versa.

 Vertica provides a Dockerfile for different distributions so that you can create an containerized development environment that matches your production environment.
+By

-## CentOS
+## AlmaLinux
-- 7.9
+- 8

 ## Ubuntu
 - 20.04
-- 18.04

 # Overview